nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 Rscript ./plotPCA.R
 ```

 Q: How do population relationships differ between the on LD-pruned PCA and the full-dataset PCA?
+And can you guess which individuals carry which inversion karyotype?